daviddalpiaz/bsl/06-linear-regression.md

 mlr_tst = sim_mlr_data[-mlr_trn_idx, ]
 ```

-Here we randomly select 80% of the rows of the full data, and store these indicies as `mlr_trn_idx`.
+Here we randomly select 80% of the rows of the full data, and store these indices as `mlr_trn_idx`.
 We then create the `mlr_trn` and `mlr_tst` datasets by either selecting or anti-selecting these rows from the original dataset.

 ```r